dpgmidwest/dpgmidwest.github.io/faq/what-is-the-event.md

----
-layout: default
-title: What is the Dual Power Gathering event?
+## What is the Dual Power Gathering event?
-category: faq
----

 The Dual Power Gatherings are events meant to bring together those who want to turn momentum into action.
 Dual Power is not a centralized organization, but it is an informal confederation of collectives working towards the goal of bringing people into conversation and building relationships of solidarity.